Performance of Dual-Hop Relaying for OWC System Over Foggy Channel with Pointing Errors and Atmospheric Turbulence: Introduction

-In this paper, we analyze the end-to-end performance of a relay-assisted OWC system under the combined effect of fog, pointing errors, and atmospheric turbulence by considering a single DF relaying with no direct transmission to the destination.
-The major contributions of the paper are as follows: \begin{itemize}[leftmargin=*] \item We consider a generalized model for the end-to-end channel of the relay-assisted system with independent and not identically distributed (i.ni.d.) pointing errors, random fog with Gamma distributed attenuation coefficient, exponentiated Weibull turbulence, and asymmetrical distance between the source and destination.
-We assume independent and identically distributed (i.i.d.) atmospheric turbulence and random fog since these channel impairments may effect both links independently generated from the same probabilistic model.
+In this paper, we analyze the end-to-end performance of a relay-assisted OWC system under the combined effect of fog, pointing errors, and atmospheric turbulence (termed as the FPT channel) by considering a single DF relaying with no direct transmission to the destination.
+The major contributions of the paper are as follows: \begin{itemize}[leftmargin=*] \item We consider a generalized model for the end-to-end channel of the relay-assisted system with independent and not identically distributed (i.ni.d.) pointing errors, random fog with Gamma distributed attenuation coefficient, double generalized gamma (DGG) atmospheric turbulence, and asymmetrical distance between the source and destination.

-\item We derive a novel asymptotic PDF of the combined channel, and simplify the existing cumulative distribution function (CDF) of the channel with random fog and pointing errors in terms of a single incomplete gamma function and without involving the exponential integral. \item We derive analytical expressions of the outage probability, average SNR, ergodic rate, and average BER of the relay-assisted OWC system.
-The derived expressions are expressed in well-known mathematical functions and consist of a few summation terms over the shape parameter of the foggy channel.
-We show that the dual-hop relaying can mitigate fog, pointing errors, and turbulence-induced fading for high-speed OWC links.
+We also analyze the considered system under the effect of random fog and pointing errors (termed as the FP channel) with negligible atmospheric turbulence for shorter OWC links.

-\item We show that there is a significant gap in the performance using the existing visibility range based path-loss computation as compared to the probabilistic modeling of fog and the effect of fading due to the atmospheric turbulence is negligible in the presence of fog.
+\item We derive a novel PDF of the SNR of the OWC link for the FPT channel in terms of a single Meijer's-G function, which resulted into more elegant performance analysis.
+We also simplify the existing CDF of the FP channel in terms of a single incomplete gamma function to derived closed-form expressions of the OWC system. \item We use the derived statistical results to develop analytical expressions of the outage probability, average SNR, ergodic rate, and average BER for both FP and FPT channels with single-variate Fox-H function for the FPT channel and standard mathematical functions for the FP channel. \item We present asymptotic analysis in the high SNR regime for outage probability and average BER and derive diversity order depicting the impact of system and channel parameters on the performance of the considered system. \item We use numerical and simulation analysis to show that the dual-hop relaying can mitigate fog, pointing errors, and turbulence-induced fading for high-speed OWC links.
+We also demonstrate that there is a significant gap in the performance using the existing visibility range based path-gain computation as compared to the probabilistic modeling of random fog.

 \end{itemize}